The Nightlife of Pests: What Really Happens in Your Home After Dark

 Cockroaches

 Cockroaches are infamous for their nighttime activities.
 They can travel quickly and are known to hide in small cracks and crevices during daylight.
 At night, they emerge to forage for food, anything from crumbs under the fridge to pet food left out overnight.
-They are resilient pests that can survive on minimal resources.
+They are resilient insects that can survive on minimal resources and thrive in warm, humid environments like those in Mooreville, MS.

 Rodents